emtneutrino/races/README.md

 Type `races` to see the list of available `races` commands.

-Type `races export publicrace` to export the public race saved as `publicrace` without best lap times to the file `resources/races/publicrace.json`.
+Type `races export publicrace` to export the public race saved as 'publicrace' without best lap times to the file `resources/races/publicrace.json`.
 You cannot export the race if `resources/races/publicrace.json` already exists.
 You will need to remove or rename the existing file and then export again.

 Type `races import myrace` to import the race file named `resources/races/myrace.json` into the public races list without best lap times.
-You cannot import `myrace` if it already exists in the public races list.
+You cannot import 'myrace' if it already exists in the public races list.
 You will need to rename the file and then import with the new name.

-Type `races exportwblt publicrace` to export the public race saved as `publicrace` with best lap times to the file `resources/races/publicrace.json`.
+Type `races exportwblt publicrace` to export the public race saved as 'publicrace' with best lap times to the file `resources/races/publicrace.json`.
 You cannot export the race if `resources/races/publicrace.json` already exists.
 You will need to remove or rename the existing file and then export again.

 Type `races importwblt myrace` to import the race file named `resources/races/myrace.json` into the public races list with best lap times.
-You cannot import `myrace` if it already exists in the public races list.
+You cannot import 'myrace' if it already exists in the public races list.
 You will need to rename the file and then import with the new name.

 PORTING
 -------
-If you wish to port these scripts to a specific framework, such as ESX, you will need to modify the contents of the functions `GetFunds`, `SetFunds`, `Withdraw` and `Deposit` in `port.lua` to work for your framework.
+If you wish to port these scripts to a specific framework, such as ESX, you will need to modify the contents of the funds functions `GetFunds`, `SetFunds`, `Withdraw` and `Deposit` in `port.lua` to work for your framework.

-An attempt to port the funds functions to ESX is available in the `esx` folder.
-Copy `esx/port.lua` to your server's `resources/races/` folder.  **IF YOU DO NOT WANT TO INITIALIZE YOUR FUNDS TO 5000, COMMENT OUT LINE 377 OF `races_server.lua` BY ADDING `--` TO THE LEFT OF `SetFunds(source, 5000)`.**
+An attempt to port the funds functions to ESX is available in the `esx/` folder.
+Copy `esx/port.lua` to your server's `resources/races/` folder replacing the existing `port.lua` file.  **IF YOU DO NOT WANT TO INITIALIZE YOUR FUNDS TO 5000, COMMENT OUT LINE 377 OF `races_server.lua` BY ADDING `--` TO THE LEFT OF `SetFunds(source, 5000)`.**

 SCREENSHOTS
 -----------